MordecaiMalignatus/logrs/README.md

 /Users/az/logs//2016-11-20: 16:13 - logrs test search string stuff.
 ```

+## What's with the weird format?
+The format is as it is to complement `grep`, so every entry is on one line, and grep doesn't just
+give you fragments.
+Plus, it forms a mini timestamp with the file name, which is also nice.

 ## But Az, why does this exist?
 Did you ever have a really obnoxious boss, that will rub things in your face
 for months, should you forget or mess something up?
 I did.
 It wasn't great.